kevinafrica/pycodecomplete/README.md

 ## Gathering and Cleaning Data

-Using the [GitHub GraphQL API v4](https://developer.github.com/v4/) I performed query to search for Python repositiories.
+Using the [GitHub GraphQL API v4](https://developer.github.com/v4/) I performed query to search for Python repositories.
-To ensure that only high quality Python code is used to train the RNN, I limited the search to repositiories with over 1000 stars.
+To ensure that only high quality Python code is used to train the RNN, I limited the search to repositories with over 1000 stars.
 The query results are an stored on Amazon Aurora Relational Database with the following columns:

 * Repository Name